 However, there are a few exceptions.
 For example, if you are refinancing a rental property, you may be able to deduct some of the closing costs.

 A large chunk of your closing cost will typically be your 20% down payment and the loan origination fees.
 These costs are costs associated with the property’s purchase but outside of the property’s cost.

+- Origination fees: These are charged by the lender for processing your loan.
+They can range from one to three percent of the loan amount.
 Loan origination fees are expressed as “points.”
 A buyer can purchase these “points” to bring down the interest on the loan.